-On a good day, your hair is glossy and styled to perfection.
-Your color is bright and even, complementing your makeup perfectly.
-But what is that happening at the ends of your mane?
-Are those the dreaded split ends we see?
+On a good day, your hair is glossy, styled to perfection, and your hair color is bright and even, complementing your makeup perfectly—but what is happening at the ends of your mane?
+After one too many sessions with your blow dryer or going too long between trims, those dreaded split ends start to take a toll on your mane—and due to salons shuttering their doors for months, there’s a strong chance you’re dealing with them yourself.

 Why do split ends happen?

-By the time you’re noticing crunchy ends, it’s too late to fix the problem.
+By the time you notice crunchy ends, it’s too late to fix the problem.
 According to Roche, the best thing you can do is start fresh, planning a hair care routine that hydrates and nourishes your strands instead of breaking them down.

 Oh, and always make sure you’re using a heat protectant.
 No excuses!